shiva-kumarj/shiva-kumarj.github.io/README.md

 * Demonstrated problem-solving skills by effectively troubleshooting system failures across diverse technological stacks achieving quick resolution.

-* * *
+**Qualcomm Inc**
 _Developer & Traige Engineer_
-* Coordinated Integration and validation of an innovative ultra-low-power mode named Quick Boot, resulting in 86% diminished sleep state current usage and reduced boot-up time by 70
+* Coordinated Integration and validation of an innovative ultra-low-power mode named Quick Boot, resulting in 86% diminished sleep state current usage and reduced boot-up time.
 * Leveraged expertise in memory optimization to achieve a 90% reduction in footprint.
 * Took charge of developing and revising product documentation, ensuring it remained up-to-date with the latest specifications and enhancements.
 * Streamlined the validation process by developing testing scripts, cutting testing time in half.
 * Pioneered new approaches for device recovery from its bricked state, cutting testing time by 40%.
 * Demonstrated exceptional problem-solving abilities by diagnosing and resolving critical bugs in the Firmware Update module contributing to a seamless production process.
 * Collaborated with product managers and engineers to triage product malfunction.
 * Presented validation report to senior management and technical teams.

+* * *

+## Projects

+**Improving Restaurant Customer Satisfaction: A Dashboard**

+**Programmatic advertisement: Cost Per Million Prediction for Real-Time-Bidding**

+**Project Greenjade: Music recommendation engine based on your mood**

 ## Header 2